-Even though many speakers know well in advance that they should invite the audience to ask questions, they fail to prepare for this section.
+Even though many speakers know well in advance that they should invite the audience to ask questions, they fail to prepare and practice for this section.

 How can you handle questions effectively if you don’t prepare for them?

 For difficult questions, I like to imagine an enemy in the back of the room shouting questions at me.
-I imagine they want to destroy my presentation so, I try to come up with questions that I would ask if I were in their place.
+I imagine they really want to destroy my presentation.
+So, I try to come up with questions that I would ask if I were in their place.

 You can also make your presentation to your friends or colleagues and ask them to come up with questions as if they were your real audience.